 Children and household pets are most likely to experience more serious health effects due to smaller body mass and higher likelihood of ingesting water due to their behaviors.

-When people or animals are exposed to cyanotoxins, adverse health effects may range from a mild skin rash to serious illness or in death for animal exposures.
+When people or animals are exposed to cyanotoxins, adverse health effects may range from a mild skin rash to serious illness or death for animal exposures.
 Acute illnesses caused by short-term exposure to cyanobacteria and cyanotoxins during recreational activities include hay fever-like symptoms, skin rashes, respiratory and gastrointestinal distress.
 Exposure to drinking water contaminated with elevated concentrations of microcystin could cause liver and kidney damage while exposure to anatoxin-a will result in neurological symptoms ranging from paralysis, seizures, and tingling sensation.

 If you do come into contact with water that is known to be contaminated with cyanobacteria and/or cyanotoxins, the Centers for Disease Control (CDC) recommends that you rinse off with clean, fresh water as soon as possible.
 Seek medical treatment right away if you think you or someone you know might have been poisoned by cyanobacterial toxins, especially when any of the symptoms mentioned above are recognized.